pshah116/Electronics-R-US/README.md

 ![2025-07-08_12h14_23](https://github.com/user-attachments/assets/5cb63eda-f0de-4ce9-b603-9fefe65b8b2a)

 ## Loyalty Program
 • **From 2019–2022, loyalty members placed a total of 45,693 orders vs 62,431 by non-members**.
-However in **2021 and 2022 loyalty members placed 22% more total orders** than non-members, highlighting a shift in engagement.
+However, in **2021 and 2022 loyalty members placed 22% more total orders** than non-members, highlighting a shift in engagement.

 • **Loyalty members contributed over $10M in total revenue**, while **non-loyalty members generated over $17M**.
-However, in both **2021 and 2022 loyalty members outperformed non-members generating over $1.6M more in revenue** during that period.
+However, in **2021 and 2022 loyalty members outperformed non-members generating over $1.6M more in revenue** during that period.

 • **Loyalty members had a higher AOV in 2022 at $244.79 vs. $214.11 for non-loyalty members**, showing improved spend-per-order, despite **non-loyalty AOV peaking in 2020 at $345.28**